fjasonvasquez/time-tracker-app/README.md

 - x RSpec
 - x Capybara

-## Refactor TODOS:
+## TODOS:
-- xRefactor posts/_form for admin user with status
+- Integrate validation for phone attr in User:
+	# No spaces or dashes
+	# all characters have to be a number
+	# exactly 10 characters